| | |

 capabilities, survival and social well being and containing extreme vulnerability.

-Specifically the strategy entails:-
+Specifically the strategy entails:- (i) A

 strategy to address income poverty entails increasing opportunities and